Best Practices for Talking To Your Doctor About HS Symptoms

 Are you open to taking oral pills, or a biologic injection like Humira if needed?
 Are you open to laser treatment options?
 Do you prefer creams, ointments, or washes?
 The best medications are the ones that will actually be used!

-Let the dermatology provider know if you have a history of diabetes, polycystic ovarian syndrome (PCOS), inflammatory bowel syndrome (IBD), autoimmune disease, etc. This is important to know for the best treatment options.
-Oral pills like spironolactone and metformin have been shown to help both HS and other comorbidities such as diabetes and PCOS.1
+Let your doctor know if you have a history of diabetes, polycystic ovarian syndrome (PCOS), inflammatory bowel syndrome (IBD), autoimmune disease, or other condition.
+This is important for finding the best treatment options.
+Oral pills like spironolactone and metformin have been shown to help both HS and other conditions (comorbidities) such as diabetes and PCOS.1

 How does hidradenitis suppurativa affect your daily life?

 Is HS affecting your mood?
 Are you unable to wear certain clothing?
-Mood changes or depression can be seen in any chronic skin condition.
-Patients deserve a chance to discuss how HS is affecting his or her daily life.
-Dermatology providers can refer patients to a mental health professional to discuss any psychological impacts that HS may have.2
+Mood changes or depression can happen with any chronic skin condition.
+You deserve a chance to discuss how HS is affecting your daily life.
+Your doctor can refer you to a mental health professional to discuss any psychological impacts that HS may have.2

 Do you smoke?

 Smoking is associated with HS.
 It has been shown to cause flares and decrease treatment efficacy.
-Smoking cessation should be discussed with patients and referral to a health care provider to aid in the smoking cessation if needed should be done during the office visit.3
+If needed, your doctor should discuss stopping smoking (cessation) with you and refer you to another provider to help you stop.3

-As you can see, there is a lot of information us dermatology providers need in order to treat Hidradenitis the best way possible.
+As you can see, there is a lot of information that we dermatology providers need in order to treat HS the best way possible.
 Having the above information is very helpful in achieving improvements and remission in a timely manner.
-As with many other chronic skin conditions, open communication between the dermatology provider and patient is key for success!
+As with many other chronic skin conditions, open communication between doctor and patient is key for success!

 Join the conversation